-We talk a lot about rising stars, most notably those making wine in Burgundy.
-To what extent this conversation is motivated by overzealous importers hoping to augment the price of producers with whom they were able to secure an allocation is debatable.
-Having already, by any reasonable objective measure, risen, there are those estates where with the passing of the baton from parent to child there is a substantive shift in quality.
+More frequently than ever, the chatter of excitable importers centres rising stars with whom they’ve been fortunate enough to secure an allocation.
+Most commonly these are young winemakers in Burgundy where buyers are forever seeking affordable options in an ever more unattainable region.
+Falling short of this excitement, there are those estates where with the passing of the baton from parent to child a substantive shift in quality goes under the radar of all but the most committed circles.
+Few better examples of this can be found than at Piero Busso.
 Though the Busso family have cultivated vines since the 1950s, it was not until 1978 that Piero Busso, Guido Busso’s son, overwhelmed by hireathic yearning for the Langhe, ceased selling the families grapes and began making wine, labelling his first Barbaresco in 1982.
 Over the following two decades, Piero purchased plots in a handful of laudable vineyards, including a plot in Gallina, in 1999, followed twelve months later by San Stunet.
 In 2010, Piero’s son, Pierguido, alongside his father, his sister, Emanuela, and his mother, Lucia, took over the day-to-day running of their family estate.
 And though the estate’s quality had long been recognised, since 2012 a distinct amplification is recognisable in both the vineyard and in the glass.
 Inspired by a handful of iconic winemakers, Pierguido is fastidious and exacting, his philosophy is one of precision and respectful management of the land.
 I spoke to Pier, exploring the estate and his influence in more detail.